Code-Institute-Submissions/MS1-PROJECT-8/README.md

 The purpose / goal is to build a static website to primarily show case a portfolio of my foster dogs and a profile of myself.
 Prospective rescue organisations will be able to use this information to validate my fostering experience

+The target audience will primarily be for dog rescue organisations, dog foster carers and anyone interested in helping homeless dogs.

 For version 1 and the purpose of this project users will be able to access the following content and features: